ocque41/DQuote/README.md

 ### Regenerate the Prisma Client

 Run `pnpm prisma generate` whenever you edit `prisma/schema.prisma` so that the typed client picks up new models like `OrgMember`.
-The `prebuild` script now executes this command automatically, guaranteeing Vercel (and local) production builds refresh the generated client before `next build` runs.
+The `prebuild` script now executes this command automatically, guaranteeing Vercel (and local) production builds refresh the generated client before `prisma migrate deploy` and `next build` run.

 1. **Generate SQL migration (manual review first):**
    ```bash